oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

       Click on **Take me to Log Explorer** button.
         ![loadbalancer-config-success](./images/loadbalancer-config-success.png)

-    - Log Explorer will display all the logs collected/parsed via Service Connector Flow.
+    - Log Explorer will display all the logs ingested using the **Service Connector Flow** in previous steps of this task.
         ![sc-take-me-to-log-explorer](./images/sc-take-me-to-log-explorer.png)